 Coming from a background working in food waste, this acute introduction to the plastic pollution epidemic, delivered with such insight and passion, felt like I had struck right into the heart of this activist movement.
 Sitting in the belly of a converted ship surrounded by great minds, while just beyond lay the steely expanse of the Danube, this underwater capsule of intellect and energy felt like a momentary and quintessential nucleus of The Universal Sea and everything it stands for.

-Full program HERE
+Full program and speaker’s list HERE